Robin Toner: Biography

 Robin Toner was born on May 22, 1954, in Chester, Pennsylvania and grew up in Chadds Ford Township, Pennsylvania.
 Her father, Charles, was an oil refinery supervisor and World War II pilot; her mother, Mary Louise, was a homemaker.
-She graduated summa cum laude from Syracuse University in 1976 with a dual major from the College of Arts and Sciences and the S.I.
+She graduated from Ursuline Academy in Wilmington,DE and summa cum laude from Syracuse University in 1976 with a dual major from the College of Arts and Sciences and the S.I.
 Newhouse School of Public Communications.

 Toner reported for The Charleston Daily Mail in West Virginia and The Atlanta Journal and Constitution before joining the Times in 1985.
 In 1996, Toner married economics correspondent Peter G. Gosselin.

 In 1992, Toner was the lead reporter on Bill Clinton's presidential election.
 She later became chief of correspondents on the paper's national desk in New York, coaching reporters in other bureaus, and also had held the title of senior writer, covering topics including abortion rights and judicial nominations.